OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

 * archivo binario (normalizer)
 * Output the monitor inserted rows in a flat file
 * Permisos entre los usuarios y porque unos ven y otros no el workflow (check in check out), además de que unos tienen permisos de ejecución y otros solo de lectura. (caso B)
+* Problemas con los indices con la opcion de normal y bulk.
+If your target table has indexes then use the Normal type otherwise, Bulk type.
+Remember, **the bulk type will insert the data faster than Normal but it does not work on indexed tables.**

 # Questions